patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/empty-state/empty-state.md

 4. **Primary button**: The primary button enables the user to take either the next step or a more general action, such as returning to the home page.
 5. **Secondary buttons**: Secondary buttons enable the user to take alternative actions, such as accessing additional resources.

-**Note**: Avoid including toolbars or filters in a full-page empty state because the user won’t have any items to search or filter.
+**Note**: Don't include toolbars or filters in a full-page empty state because the user doesn't have any items to search or filter.

 ## Usage
 PatternFly offers four empty state variations: